mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

     3. network -> setip
     4. automount ->
     5. socket  -> realted to ports
+    6. traget  ->

-each unit has a specific way to write it
+# each unit has a specific way to write it
 1. service -> run application in back ground as daemon process it will run without user interaction

 how to write srvice